matheus-manoel/SimpleStore/README.md

 system, so only one instance of it is necessary.
 The MVC architectural pattern gave us more flexibility and made our code really easy to follow: the view package has only the needed interfaces; the model package has the database classes, like Product, User and Store; the controller package works like a bridge between the other two.

+### Extra points
+Pdf report.

+Used design patterns and described it above.